Home Compare PDD vs SMCI

 PDD Holdings vs Super Micro Computer: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with PDD carrying a narrow edge on growth.
+PDD holds the cleaner structural position, with growth as the main driver and profitability adding further support.
 Super Micro Computer still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (PDD: Nasdaq 100, SMCI: Russell 1000).
+Peer scores are normalised within each company's primary universe (PDD: Nasdaq 100, SMCI: S&P 500).

 Trajectory Similarity